List of U.S. Navy Vessels That Used Asbestos

 The U.S. Navy has about 430 vessels, including both ships and service craft, that are actively in service or in reserve.
 Unfortunately, although the Navy issued a policy against using asbestos in its vessels in 1975, many veterans had already been exposed to the cancer-causing material by that point.

 The nationally recognized asbestos law firm of Belluck & Fox has extensive experience researching where asbestos was used on U.S. Navy vessels, and we are here to help veterans who are now suffering health effects from their exposure years ago.
-Read on for more information about asbestos in U.S. Navy vessels, or contact us to learn how we can help pursue compensation for you.

 U.S Navy aircraft carriers were critically important during wartime, helping shape the strategy of combat.
 Able to hold more than 3,000 soldiers and as long as 1,100 feet, these mobile air bases are the largest warships ever constructed.
 They are indispensable platforms that help greatly extend the military’s reach, enabling it to launch airstrikes against any target, anywhere in the world.
 The Navy lists more than 60 aircraft carriers that have served the U.S. military, with 10 of those currently active and two more under construction.